muhammad-zainal-muttaqin/epubnovelgithub/README.md

 # EPUB Novel Reader

 A modern, privacy-first web application for reading EPUB novels with AI translation support.
-Everything runs locally in your browser—no account needed.
+Everything runs locally in your browser, no account needed.

 ## ✨ Features